nicholasmott/heroku-buildpack-octopress/README.md

 The Rack language pack is then invoked by the `config.ru` file which runs the Sinatra Static Server to serve the generated files.

-Rails 2/3 detection remains in place but will be ignored.
+Rails 2/3 language packs remain in place but will be ignored.

 [1]: https://github.com/heroku/heroku-buildpack-ruby
 [2]: http://octopress.org/